Dareka826/floating_wm_tiles/README.md

 - sxhkd

 I created these files, because I wanted organization like in tiling wm but with decorative borders of floating wm.

+There also is workspaces.sh, which I use to show the workspaces in polybar.